mattmcfad/FE-Dev-Interviews/README.md

 * Are you supportive of developers attending conferences?
 * Your company has a foosball table, but do you actually use it?
 * Where is the beer fridge / scotch cabinet?

-## Final notes:

-* Anything on your resume is fair game.
-If you have SQL listed under "skills" then be prepared to answer a question on what is a LEFT JOIN?